ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - We now use Debian sid to build the documentation instead of Debian stretch.
 The Doxygen version in Debian stretch [contains a bug](https://github.com/doxygen/doxygen/issues/6456) that causes the generation of the PDF documentation to fail. _(René Schwaiger)_
 - Use Fedora 33 and 32, drop Fedora 31 use in Jenkins. _(Mihael Pranjić)_
-- Use Fedora 33 and 32, drop Fedora 31 use in Jenkins. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>